sriramab/gamamanual/WikiOnly/OperatorsAK.md

 ```

-  * returns the geometry corresponding to the transfomartion of the given geometry by the left operand CRS (Coordinate Reference System)
+  * returns the geometry corresponding to the transformation of the given geometry by the left operand CRS (Coordinate Reference System)

 ```
 geometry var1 <- shape CRS_transform("EPSG:4326"); 	// var1 equals a geometry corresponding to the agent geometry transformed into the EPSG:4326 CRS